-- 1. For teams competing in the Game Day divisions, we will allow teams to have up to a maximum of 30 seconds to enter the floor and set their poms/signs.
-The timing will begin at the 30 second mark, regardless if team is set or not.
-All entry and rules guidelines will still apply, and keep in mind that your entry to the floor will not be judged; however, deductions will still be assessed.
-The overall routine time limit is 3:30. - 2.
+- 1. Teams have 30 seconds from the team's introduction to start the routine.
+If a team exceeds this time limit, a penalty of a .25-point deduction for 1-5 seconds or a .5-point deduction for 6 seconds and over will be assessed. - 2.
+All entry and rules guidelines apply.
+The team's entry to the floor will not be judged; however, deductions will still be assessed.
+The overall routine time limit is 3:00. - 3.
 All components (Fight Song, Spirit Raising, and Performance Routine) should not exceed 1 minute.
-If a component exceeds the 1 minute time limit, a penalty will be assessed. - 3.
-The overall time limit (including transitions) should not exceed 3 minutes 30 seconds (3:30) for both regionals and NDTC.
-Timing will begin with your fight song music, or any choreographed movement/chants- whichever happens first. - 4.
+If a component exceeds the 1 minute time limit, a penalty will be assessed. - 4.
+The overall time limit (including transitions) should not exceed 3 minutes (3:00) for both regionals and NDTC.
+Timing will begin with your fight song music, any choreographed movement/chants or after exceeding the 30 seconds alloted after team introduction whichever happens first. - 5.
 Teams must show a clear separation between elements.
 Teams are highly encouraged to show spirited interaction as a clear transition.